romiawasthy/HTMLWadlGenerator/README.md

 =================
 HTMLWadlGenerator is an extension of cxf WadlGenerator that provide a HTML view of the WADL.

-To use this generator,  add the jar to the classpath and configure a provider in jaxrs:server definition.
+To use this generator,  add the jar to the classpath and register jaxrs:provider with jaxrs:server.

-<jaxrs:providers> <bean class=" com.rest.cxf.wadl.HTMLWadlGenerator"/>
+To see the output, give these request parameters to any resource url,  ?_wadl&_type=text/html